nukeythenuke/lucid/README.md

 # Lucid

-Currently will not work with sleep-vote type mods/datapacks
+May or may not work with sleep-vote type mods/datapacks